tomas-ravalli/dynamic-pricing-engine/README.md

 | **Adoption Rate** | Tracking the percentage of `Price Variation Proposals` that are reviewed and approved by the commercial team.    | A high adoption rate (>80%) indicates that the team trusts and values the engine's recommendations.         |
 | **Computation Time**| Measuring the wall-clock time it takes for the grid search to complete for a given match.                       | The time must be within acceptable operational limits (e.g., under 1 minute) to allow for rapid, on-demand analysis by the commercial team. |

 </details>

-A key part of the modeling strategy was to enrich our models with both internal and external data to capture market dynamics more effectively.
+A key part of the modeling strategy was to move beyond our internal sales history by enriching our models with external data.
+Through feature engineering, we combined our own historical performance data with real-world market signals—like opponent rankings and social media hype—to create a more holistic and predictive view of market dynamics.

 <details>
 <summary><b>Click to see the full list of features used</b></summary>